HoussemNasri/GIFExplorer/README.md

 # GIFExplorer

-A tool for exploring different parts of a GIF file
+A tool for exploring different parts of a GIF file.

 ## References
 - [GIF 89a specification](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) - Reproduced at W3C site.